Star Wars is dead, Gen-Xers. Get over it | ZDNet

 Now, many of us are approaching or just hit age 50.
 We are in our prime earning years, and a number of us are becoming grandparents.

-Our adult children now have their own children to bring to see Star Wars and to buy them Star Wars toys.
+Our adult children now have their kids to bring to see Star Wars and to buy them Star Wars toys.

 Are you getting uncomfortable yet, my Gen-Xers?
 I've only just begun.

-The second wave of Star Wars films that emerged in the late 90s -- the prequels -- were an opportunity for us to share our enthusiasm of the original films with our children, who were finally old enough to appreciate them.
+The second wave of Star Wars films that emerged in the late 90s -- the prequels -- were an opportunity for us to share our enthusiasm for the original films with our children, who were finally old enough to appreciate them.

 We endlessly debated the order in which to see them: The prequels first, or the originals first?
 It was a fun exercise.